AT&T braces for T-Mobile deal collapse

 However, the ratings agency believes that Deutsche Telekom will fight aggressively alongside AT&T to salvage the sale process to improve its weak position in the United States.

-While according to sources, Sprint had also been courting T-Mobile USA before AT&T stole its thunder, there are huge questions about whether it could afford a T-Mobile USA purchase.
+A break-up fee of up to $6 billion, including some spectrum and roaming access, would provide some consolation and could allow Deutsche Telekom to sell the U.S. unit at a discount, Strand said.

-Sprint, which has been losing customers, recently tapped debt markets for $4 billion to help refinance maturing debts as it looks to pay for a $7 billion network upgrade of its own in the next two years and a $15.5 billion iPhone agreement with Apple Inc that spans four years.
+Telecoms consultant Fred Huet of Greenwich Consulting said T-Mobile USA would immediately need to find ways to cut costs.
+"They need to find some way of sharing cost across operators," he told Reuters.
+"They need to have a better cost base, otherwise they're going to be in real trouble soon."

-(Additional reporting by Chris Steitz and Maria Sheahan in Frankfurt and Sinead Carew, Phil Wahba in New York and Roberta Rampton in Washington; Editing by Chris Wickham, Maureen Bavdek and Bernard Orr)
+(Additional reporting by Chris Steitz and Maria Sheahan in Frankfurt and Phil Wahba in New York; Editing by Chris Wickham and Maureen Bavdek)